umarhassan-mitodl/res.8-010-summer-2018/content/pages/syllabus.md

 There are {{% resource_link "0d275120-aed7-40c6-b602-ae04f6b10595" "lecture notes" %}} for the course.
 We will not have a formal textbook, however, many useful references can be found online.

-- [MIT 8.044 OCW Course site](https://ocw.mit.edu/courses/8-044-statistical-physics-i-spring-2013/): OpenCourseWare collection of materials for MIT’s 8.044, the first statistical physics course in the undergraduate physics sequence.
+- {{% resource_link "30017307-cae3-404a-bb5d-6d17e6ce53f5" "MIT 8.044 OCW Course site" %}}: OpenCourseWare collection of materials for MIT’s 8.044, the first statistical physics course in the undergraduate physics sequence.
-- [Stanford Statistical Physics by Susskind](https://www.youtube.com/playlist?list=PLpGHT1n4-mAsJ123W3fjPzvlDHOvIhHA0): A series of seven lectures on statistical physics.
+- {{% resource_link "84d80055-1140-4d3b-bc13-5739fc125452" "Stanford Statistical Physics by Susskind" %}}: A series of seven lectures on statistical physics.
 This is a more advanced course which concludes by discussing quantum systems.
-- [Entropy, Order Parameters, and Complexity by Sethna](https://sethna.lassp.cornell.edu/StatMech/EntropyOrderParametersComplexity20.pdf): Online version of a modern textbook on statistical physics.
+- {{% resource_link "e297d8e4-005e-449e-9715-977c1ab5613d" "Entropy, Order Parameters, and Complexity by Sethna" %}}: Online version of a modern textbook on statistical physics.
 Covers many unique applications of statistical physics in the problems.
 This course overlaps with chapters 1, 3, 5, and 6.

 ### Assignments